 The average workplace can be a chaotic place.
 Working from home can be even more chaotic.
 Instead of boiling with anger at your coworkers’ or roommates’ shenanigans while trying to focus on an email, consider popping on some comfortable headphones and crafting your own personal soundscape.
 I would recommend sticking with instrumental music, however, as lyrics can corrode your focus.
 Plus, you don’t want to unwittingly include crass phrases in that email.

 Forget coworkers and silly videos — hunger can be the most distracting thing of all.
 To combat the beast within, keep an array of (preferably healthy) snacks within reach, and don’t skip mealtimes.
 Pro-tip: Opt for snacks that don’t get your fingers dirty, as that could create a rough situation for your keyboard.

 No matter where you work, you’re likely to get stir crazy.
 Instead of chaining yourself to your desk until you finish, which doesn’t really work, take a few minutes to get up and get out.
 A bit of fresh air will help clear your mind so you can think up better ways to approach your project.
 Also, it’s good to get up and walk around every once in a while; sitting for too long can seriously impact your health.

 Ironically, optometrists are some of the most overlooked medical professionals out there.
 If you’re having difficulty focusing at work, or you get a headache after working for a few hours, it could be because your vision isn’t as clear as it could be.
 If this sounds familiar, it’s time to man up and visit an optometrist.
 A pair of reading glasses can keep your eyes in good shape and help you focus on the job.
 Unfortunately, you might not be able to get to an eye doctor ASAP.
-However, you can order blue light blocking glasses online and check those out.
+However, you can order blue-light-blocking glasses online to protect your eyes.